lixiang-tech/Solidity-/Cyfrin Updraft courses.md

 **What could be the consequence of a compromised private key in a blockchain system?** The attacker gains full control over the wallet and associated assets.

+**What is the purpose of a secret phrase/seed phrase/mnemonic phrase?** It is used to generate wallets, each wallet with their own private key.
+Access to the secret phrase means access to all generated wallets.

+**What is the primary purpose of a blockchain block's hash?** To link the block to the previous one and ensure data integrity.

+**What is the primary benefit of rollup solutions?** They reduce transaction fees and congestion by processing transactions off the main chain.

+**What is a zero-knowledge proof?** A method for proving knowledge of something without revealing the thing itself.

+**What is a "Rollup stage"?** A categorization system used to describe the decentralization and maturity of a rollup.

+**What role does a "Sequencer" play in a rollup?** Orders and bundles transactions before they are submitted to the main blockchain.

 ## Blockchains structure

 Reference: https://updraft.cyfrin.io/courses/blockchain-basics/basics/how-do-blockchains-work